kreijack/bombrowser/tests/TESTS.md

 Test description #3:
 - Repeat the step above until the dialog is showed, then press yes

 Expected results #3: The application is ended.
-Now window is sowed
+No window is sowed

 Passed: [X]